gestimation/cif/README.md

   validate non-negative times, check that the event codes match the user-specified `code.event*` arguments, and derive indicators used downstream.
-- The `outcome.type` argument is normalised by the same utility, meaning that the same set of synonyms (e.g. `"C"`, `"COMPETING-RISK"`, `"SURVIVAL"`, etc.) are accepted in both workflows and mapped onto the canonical labels used in the estimators.
+- The `outcome.type` argument is normalized by the same utility, meaning that the same set of synonyms (e.g. `"C"`, `"competing risk"`, or `"S"`) are accepted in both workflows and mapped onto the canonical labels used in the estimators.

 **Key differences**